khushveerk/Keywords-/README.md

 # Local Area Network (LAN):
 A LAN covers a small geographic area, such as a home, office, or campus.
 It connects devices within this limited area.

+# Wide Area Network (WAN):
+A WAN spans a large geographic area, like multiple cities, countries.
+WANs can be public, like the internet, or private, like intranet.